LightEievui/Zaxxon/README.md

 Clone the repository, set your build to x86 (32-bit), and build! \
 To switch out [SFML](https://www.sfml-dev.org/) version, simply replace `libs/SFML` with your new version.
 No guranteed support for versions aside from SFML 2.6.1 32-bit version. \
 The resulting exe file has all resources statically linked, so you can run the exe without any extra files.
+Requires OpenAL32 dynamic library to be in the folder that the exe is ran from.